mikenath223/Doctors-Appointments-Backend/README.md

 **Description:**

 This function retrieves all appointments for a specific patient or doctor.
-It can be filtered by date, status (upcoming, past, canceled), and other relevant criteria.
+It can be filtered status (upcoming, past, canceled), and other relevant criteria.
 This allows users to view their scheduled appointments and manage them accordingly.